anoopkcn/zenv/README.md

 Commands:
   init [name] [desc]       Initializes a new 'zenv.json' in the current directory.
                            Creates a 'test' environment if 'name' is not provided.
-                           Use to start defining your environments.
+                           Use to start defining your environments[z].

   setup <name>             Creates and configures the virtual environment for '<name>'.
                            Builds the environment in '<base_dir>/<name>' as per 'zenv.json'.